The way Leanpub works with Word files to produce ebook files is similar to the way other self-publishing services do it.

-In this article, we'd like to offer a brief explanation of the technical reasons you need to format your Word file to match our Word template style guide, in order to use Leanpub to produce PDF, EPUB, and MOBI ebook files.
+In this article, we'd like to offer a brief explanation of the technical reasons you need to format your Word file to match our Word template style guide, in order to use Leanpub to produce PDF and EPUB ebook files.

 Generating Ebook Files from Word

-In order to produce ebook files from your Word file, our book generators need to convert your Word file into the PDF, EPUB, and MOBI ebook formats.
+In order to produce ebook files from your Word file, our book generators need to convert your Word file into the PDF and EPUB ebook formats.

 What self-publishing services like Leanpub do with Word, is they take your Word file and they apply their own automated formatting procedures to the ebook files they produce from your Word file.